-Church and churchyard are currently closed to the public except for Sunday worship.
+Trinity Church and Churchyard is now open to the public daily from 8:30am-6pm.
 A security and safety check is required for entry.

 Historical Stops & Virtual Tours

 - The final resting place of Alexander Hamilton, the first U.S. Secretary of the Treasury, as well as Eliza Hamilton and her sister, Angelica Schuyler Church

 - The Soldiers' Monument in honor of Revolutionary War soldiers held in captivity in New York City and thought to be buried at Trinity

 - A lifelike statue of Honorable John Watts, a member of the Third United States Congress (1793–1795) and co-founder of the Leake and Watts Orphan House

 - Watch past historical videos in our video portal.